top of page

 Black-eyed Susan, Rudbeckia hirta

 A hero in the pollinator garden.
 You can't imagine a pollinator garden without it.
 Black-eyed Susan delights us with its sun-like-looking ray florets throughout the summer.
-The plant is versatile as it can grow in many conditions, has a moderate height, and looks great with many companion plants.
+The plant is versatile, grows in many conditions, has a moderate height, and pairs well with many companion plants.

 Ecology: